soccermatics/Soccermatics/course/source/lesson10/Streamlit.md

 This Stremalit App won't work unless you have credentials for the Twelve API.
 We provide this access to people on the Soccermatics Pro course only.
 If you work for a football club and would like to trial this then please [contact us](mailto:hello@twelve.football).

-You then need to make a folder called *.stramlit* and a file *secrets.toml* which contains the text
+You then need to make a folder called *.streamlit* and a file *secrets.toml* which contains the text

     TWELVE_USERNAME = PROVIDED TO YOU
     TWELVE_PASSWORD = PROVIDED TO YOU